-The online reading list will usually show print copies available in your Faculty or Departmental library, but does not necessarily show you the print copies from all libraries, and at the moment they do not show links to books in Peterhouse’s collections.
-It’s therefore a good idea to double-check the catalogue to see if we have what you need in stock.
+The online reading list will usually show print copies available in your Faculty or Departmental library, but does not necessarily show you the print copies from all libraries, so it's a good idea to double-check the catalogue to see if we have what you need in stock.

-All books on open shelves may be borrowed except for reference books and periodicals.
-To access books in the reserve collections, please contact the Librarian.
+All books on open shelves may be borrowed except for reference books and some periodicals.
+To access books in the reserve and special collections, please contact the Librarian.

-Books are borrowed via the self-issue machine in the Library entrance hall.
-You just need to scan the barcode on the back of your University Card and the barcode on the front of the book (not the ISBN barcode!).
-Alternatively, you can take your books to the member of staff on the Front Desk.
+Books are borrowed via the self-issue terminal in the Library entrance hall.
+You just need to scan the barcode on the back of your University Card and the barcode on the front of the book (not the ISBN barcode!) under the red scan line.
+If the system is not working, either fill in a manual borrowing slip or take your books to the staff member at the Front Desk.

-If the book you want is on loan to someone else, you can place a hold for it via your Peterhouse library account (see above).
+If the book you want is on loan to someone else, you can place a hold for it if you are logged into you iDiscover library account.
 The borrower will be informed of the request and when the book is returned to the Library you will be notified.
 Recalled books can be collected from the Front Desk.
 Books cannot be recalled during the vacation period.

 Computers: There are two computer rooms in the Gunn Gallery.
 The Upper and Lower computer rooms host two computers each, connected to the University’s Managed Cluster Service, with a full suite of software.

 Printing, photocopying and scanning: A multi-function colour printer, photocopier and scanner is available in the Lower Computer Room.
 Cambridge University Information Services (UIS) charges apply; these are 5p for an A4 black and white print/copy and 20p for an A4 colour print/copy.
 Scanning is free.

 To print, you will need to top up your printing balance, which you can do online via DS-Print.